CCbedair/nixu-challenges-2019/Lisby-2/README.md

-# The solution for "Device Control Pwnel" challenge.
+# The solution for "Lisby 2" challenge.

 ## Step
 1. Using our code from Lisby-1 we decompile the program and look at the assembly.